japinol7/the-codemaster/README.md

 	    * Execute only two tests (example using bash):
 	        $ python -m suiteoftests -n 'test_bat_hit_with_enough_bullets_must_die, test_player_enters_door_to_next_level'

+	To run the test suite in full screen mode:
+	    $ python -m suiteoftests -f

+	To run the test suite with log debug messages:
+	    $ python -m suiteoftests -d

     Notes:
 	    * Press ESC if you want to abort the current test.
-	    * If you tell the test suite to run some specific tests, <br> the test suite will run them even if you have decorated these tests to be skipped.
+	    * If you tell the test suite to run some specific tests, <br> the test suite will run them even if you have decorated, <br>
+		  these tests to be skipped.

 **Examples of usage**